On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy: Summary

-General coupling processes involving elastic, electromagnetic fields and diffusion which are usually present in electronic devices are also analyzed.
+General coupling processes in electronic devices which involves elastic, electromagnetic fields and diffusion are also analyzed.
 Both the equation of motion and the governing equation for diffusion are determined.
 Using Poynting's theorem, the two dynamic equations of the Maxwell equations are found with extra terms taking into account of the generalized Villari effects and the compositional dependence of permittivity and permeability.
 It is also shown these extra terms guarantee that energy is conserved during the energy conversion between the electromagnetic fields with the elastic and compositional fields.